sbarbett/udns_zexport/README.md

 #### Debug Mode

 By default, this script will request zone files in batches of 250.
 If there's an issue with a single zone in the whole of the batch request, however, the entire export will fail.
-To work around this, use the `-d-` or `--debug` switch.
+To work around this, use the `-d` or `--debug` switch.
 Debug mode will, instead, download each zone individually and display warnings for any that fail.
 Obviously, this takes much longer.

 #### Custom Input File